All Ceylon Makkal Congress: History

-Contesting under the UPPA, the ACMC secured three seats in Parliament - Badhiutheen, Hunais Farook and M. L. Alim Mohammad Hisbullah - at the 2010 parliamentary election.
-After the election Badhiutheen remained in the cabinet whilst Hisbullah became a deputy minister.
+Contesting under the UPPA, the ACMC secured three seats in Parliament — Bathiudeen, Hunais Farook and M. L. Alim Mohammad Hisbullah — at the 2010 parliamentary election.
+After the election Bathiudeen remained in the cabinet whilst Hisbullah became a deputy minister.
 The All Ceylon Muslim Congress was later renamed All Ceylon Makkal Congress (All Ceylon People's Congress).
 Farook left the UPFA and joined the opposition United National Party on 26 November 2014 in order to support common opposition candidate Maithripala Sirisena at the presidential election.
 Ali was appointed as a UPFA National List MP in Parliament in December 2014.
 The ACMC left the UPFA on 22 December 2014 to support Sirisena at the presidential election.
 Hisbullah however remained in the UPFA to support President Mahinda Rajapaksa.
-Rajapaksa dismissed Badhiutheen from the cabinet.
-After the presidential election newly elected President Sirisena rewarded the ACMC by appointing Badhiutheen to the cabinet and Ali as a deputy minister.
+Rajapaksa dismissed Bathiudeen from the cabinet.
+After the presidential election, newly elected President Sirisena rewarded the ACMC by appointing Bathiudeen to the cabinet and Ali as a deputy minister.

 In July 2015 the ACMC joined with other anti-Rajapaksa parties to form the United National Front for Good Governance (UNFGG) to contest the parliamentary election.
 Contesting on its own in one electoral district, Ampara District, the ACMC received 33,102 votes (0.30%), but failed to win any seats in Parliament.
-The ACMC did however secure five seats under the UNFGG - Ali, Badhiutheen, Abdul Rahuman Izak, M. A. M. Maharoof and M. H. M. Navavi.
-Badhiutheen and Ali remained cabinet and deputy ministers respectively after the election.
+The ACMC did however secure five seats under the UNFGG - Ali, Bathiudeen, Abdul Rahuman Izak, M. A. M. Maharoof and M. H. M. Navavi.
+Bathiudeen and Ali remained cabinet and deputy ministers respectively after the election.